LaudateCorpus1/SILDeploymentHelper/ReadMe.md

 9. Validate the SIL configuration by running Publish-SILData cmdlet on remote computer.
 10. Revert the TrustedHosts settings updated in step 1.

-Out of Scope:
+####Out of Scope:
 -------------
 1. Polling account setup.
-The script will not setup any poll account for parent HOST server.
-The hoster has to explicitely run Add-SILVMHost command to add the host for Polling.
+The script will not setup any polling account for parent HOST server.
+The user must run Add-SILVMHost command to add the host for Polling.
+See Set-SILAPollingAccount in this module.
 2. Logging – The output will be displayed to console only.
 No logging will be done in either text file or event viewer.
-3. Localization.